 While attending Northwestern School of Law, Lewis & Clark Law College, Emily served as a Research Assistant where she researched bankruptcy law.
 She served as the Executive Editor and member for the Lewis & Clark Law Review and was a member of the Animal Law Review where she was named Source Checker of the Year.
 While attending the University of Washington, Emily studied abroad in Linköping, Sweden.

-Elizabeth is an associate in the firm’s litigation group where she focuses on complex litigation matters.
-Her practice focuses on tort claims for the environmental harms caused by toxic substances, business and contract disputes, class actions, and securities fraud.
-Elizabeth uses a pragmatic, deliberate, and results-oriented approach to assess and address the various issues that arise in complex cases.
+Elizabeth is a shareholder in the firm’s litigation group where she focuses on complex litigation matters.
+Central to her practice is her ability to understand and prioritize her clients’ goals.
+She uses a pragmatic, results-oriented approach to pursue meaningful results for her clients and respond to the many issues that arise in complex cases.

 Prior to joining Stoll Berne, Elizabeth served as a law clerk for the Honorable Judge David W. Christel (U.S. District Court, Western District of Washington) as well as a judicial extern to the Honorable Jolie A. Russo (U.S. District Court of Oregon).
-She also served as a law clerk for a law firm in Springfield, OR, focusing on business and local government matters.

 Prior to joining Stoll Berne as an associate in 2018, Lydia served as a law clerk for the Honorable Judge Morgan B. Christen (U.S. Court of Appeals for the Ninth Circuit), and for the Honorable Chief Judge Michael W. Mosman (District of Oregon).